BLEND’s Quality Standards

 There are 4 levels in BLEND's leveling system:

-Based on a translator’s ratings in these categories, their level is recalculated every 60 days and translators can move up, down, or stay in the same level.
+Based on a translator’s ratings in these categories, their level is recalculated every 30 days and translators can move up, down, or stay at the same level.
 Translators are encouraged to work on meeting all parameters in order to gain higher rankings, as bigger projects are allocated to higher-level translators.

 What is a Language Leader?